yjw868/data_engineer_task/Learning.md

 - pip install dependency issue
   - This is error is real hidden when testing with default app.man
-  - #TODO Haven't figured out way to display the error directly when run the main.py
+  - [x]TODO Haven't figured out way to display the error directly when run the main.py
   - This became apparent when run pytest
+  - Add additional test to check status, connectio

 - pip install error during the docker build
   - the lastest numpy and pandas installed successfully in my venv, but failed during the build